 Snapshots must be merged with the original VDI file before using the CloneVDI Tool.
 Why?
 Because if a Virtual machine has several snapshots, the current state of VM will be working from the snapshot file, not from the original VDi file.
 So, cloning the first original VDI file will not give the current state of the guest OS VM.

 Here is the example, I’m going to clone Fedora Virtual machine which is having several snapshots.
 Hard disk details as shown below.

 1– is the original disk VDI file which is having system state before any snapshots taken.

-2 – is the disk file currently virtual machine is running.
+2 – is the disk file currently the virtual machine is running.

-We can’t clone the 2nd file, because it is not complete disk (it is just a snapshot hard disk file).
+We can’t clone the 2nd file, because it is not a complete disk (it is just a snapshot hard disk file).

 Then, how to proceed?

-3) if you do not want the latest state of VM, then you are free to clone the original VDI file.
-But if you want to clone current machine state, then delete all snapshots.
-Deleting snapshots will merge machine’s current state to original VDI file.
+3) If you do not want the latest state of VM, then you are free to clone the original VDI file.
+But if you want to clone current state, then delete all snapshots.
+Deleting snapshots will merge the machine’s current state to the original VDI file.